GuoliangPeng/CarND-Traffic-Sign-Classifier-Project-pgl/README.md

 Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After
 the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+This is a [pickled dataset](https://pan.baidu.com/s/1jCT8Z-6FQJwJeCJKCpaNmQ), Used in this project.

-The project code and description are contained in Traffic_Sign_Classifie.ipynb.
+The project code and description are contained in **Traffic_Sign_Classifie.ipynb**.

 The Project
 ---